Shape Constraints in Symbolic Regression using Penalized Least Squares: Summary and Discussion

 Admittedly, we expected our proposed approach to stand out more clearly.
 This might be due to several reasons.
 For one, for all variants (including \base), \ac{TiSR} employs regularization by adding a squared $\ell_1$-norm of the parameter vector, which makes it more robust against increasing noise levels and overfitting.

 Furthermore, the data is synthetically generated using ground truth expressions with normally distributed noise and no outliers.
-We conjecture that for problems with systematic deviations or outliers in the data, minimizing shape constraint violations during parameter identification might exhibit more significant benefits.
+We conjecture that for problems with systematic deviations or outliers in the data, minimizing \ac{SC} violations during parameter identification might exhibit more significant benefits.

-Finally, in situations where data is limited to a relatively small region but additional domain knowledge is available concerning some global properties of the unknown model, shape constraints are expected to be beneficial to achieve the proper extrapolation behavior.
+Finally, in situations where data is limited to a relatively small region, but additional knowledge is available concerning some global properties, \ac{SC} are expected to be beneficial to achieve the proper extrapolation behavior.
 This situation, however, is not reflected in our current choice of example problems.